ic-labs/django-icekit/docs/architecture/specs/Refactor Repeating Events - Functional Spec.md

 ### Publishing (SFMOMA)

-Events are publishable in SFMOMA, and likely will also be so in future projects even though ICEKit Events itself has no publishing features.
+Events are publishable in SFMOMA, and likely will also be so in future projects even though GLAMkit Events itself has no publishing features.
 As such, we need to understand how publishing will interact with events.

 A publishable event: